 To prevent delays in your payment being processed and to ensure your membership is renewed, please email membership renewal payment forms to firstname.lastname@example.org.
 Do not post them.

-This includes members who usually pay by credit/debit card or cheque.
+This includes members who usually pay by credit/debit card.

 If you pay your membership renewal by direct debit, you do not have to email a copy of the membership renewal form.
 Your membership will renew automatically.

 Contact email@example.com if you have posted your payment form or cheque and are unsure whether your payment has been processed.

 For any other queries during this challenging time, please contact us.

 The RCSLT membership year runs from 1 April to 31 March and our membership fees are calculated on a pro-rata basis, meaning that if you join after April, your fee will be calculated from the month you join to the end of the corresponding membership year.

 Example: A prospective member applies for Certified membership in June 2023 and opts in to pay by direct debit.
 Their fees will be calculated as follows :

 The above calculation covers fees from 1 June 2023 to 31 March 2024.

 Please also note that you can only set up a direct debit if you hold a UK bank account.